GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/3_experiments.typ

 _#acr("LN")_ (Ba et al. @ba_layer_2016) follows the same principle but chooses to normalize each sample individually by computing statistics across the features' dimensions.
 @fig:ssl:multi_source:normalization displays the differences of both schemes.
-Historically, Layer Normalization has been most commonly employed within the Natural Language Processing field.
+Historically, Layer Normalization has been most commonly employed in Natural Language Processing.

 $
   y_(l, i) = colMath(gamma, #blue) [